-- 1. students who fail to achieve established scores on end-of-semester standardized tests will be given the opportunity for remediation work, and - 2. students who fail to achieve the established score on a standardized exit exam and meet other objective criteria will be given the opportunity to take NU 490 Nursing NCLEX-RN Review during Postterm and will be required to pass this course to graduate with a nursing major.
+- students who fail to achieve established scores on end-of-semester standardized tests will be given the opportunity for remediation work, and - 2. students who fail to achieve the established score on a standardized exit exam or meet other objective criteria will be given the opportunity to retake NU 490 NCLEX-RN Review the following semester and will be required to pass in order to graduate with a nursing major.